 - To get valuable information for your job hunting and career planning (e.g., choosing an academic major or career).
-It is a good way to "reality check" what you've read, heard, and thought. - To learn about a particular organization or field, how you might fit in, and what problems (or opportunities) are present in the industry.
-Knowing these things will help you slant your qualifications towards the needs of the organization if you choose to apply for a job at some point. - To increase your interviewing skills by discussing yourself and your career interests with professionals. - To enlarge your circle of "expert" contacts in your desired field.
-It is often who you know (or get to know) that gets you a job.
-Information interviews allow you to both learn new information while establishing a new contact. - To ask for referrals (e.g., "Can you suggest some other people whom I might talk to about jobs in this field?")
+It's a good way to "reality check" what you've read, heard, and thought. - To learn about a particular organization or field, how you might fit in, and what problems (or opportunities) are present in the industry.
+Knowing these things will help you slant your qualifications towards the needs of the organization if you choose to apply for a job at some point. - To increase your interviewing skills by discussing yourself and your career interests with professionals. - To enlarge your circle of "expert" contacts in a field.
+Remember, it is who you know (or get to know) that gets you a job.
+It's never too early to establish contacts. - To ask for other referrals, (e.g., "Can you suggest some other people whom I might talk to about jobs in this field?")

-What's Inside?
+What's inside